Jones Hall, 615 Louisiana Street, Suite 102

-The Houston Symphony is one of the oldest performing arts organizations in Texas whose inaugural performance was held at The Majestic Theater in downtown Houston on June 21, 1913.
-Today, with an annual operating budget of $30.7 million, the full-time ensemble of 87 professional musicians is the largest performing arts organization in Houston, presenting more than 286 concerts for 300,000 people (including 82,000 children) annually.
+The Houston Symphony, one of the oldest performing arts organizations in Texas, held its inaugural performance was held at The Majestic Theater in downtown Houston on June 21, 1913.
+Today, with an annual operating budget of $33.9 million, the full-time ensemble of 87 professional musicians presents nearly 170 concerts annually, making it the largest performing arts organization in Houston.
+Additionally, musicians of the orchestra and the Symphony’s four Community-Embedded Musicians offer over 900 community-based performances each year, reaching thousands of people in Greater Houston.

 The Houston Symphony hosts a variety of other projects and programs for all ages:

-- The Free Neighborhood Concert Series is an annual series of 7-12 free concerts every June in venues throughout Houston (ex.
+- Free Summer Community Concerts is an annual series of 7-12 free concerts every June in venues throughout Houston (ex.
 United Methodist Church, Church Without Walls, Ripley House)

 - Sugar Land Series - 3 concert series in Ft.
 Bend County

-- The GDF Suez Community Connections Program is designed to broaden our musical contact with our diverse Houston population.
+- The Engie Community Connections Program is designed to broaden our musical contact with our diverse Houston population.

 - The Houston Symphony League Concerto Competition - regional competition for musicians aged 18 years and younger